Stock images: Getty, unless otherwise stated.

 Need to know

 - Freight-forwarding services let you buy items from the US that aren't available in Australia

-- But be aware you won't know how much you'll pay in freight until your package hits their warehouse – it may be more than you thought
+- You won't know how much you'll pay in freight until your package hits their warehouse – and it may be more than you thought

 - A service that repacks and removes excess packaging, or consolidates items into one package, could save you money

 Any Aussie who regularly shops online will know the frustration of picking out purchases on an American website, only to discover at the checkout that the company doesn't ship to Australia.

 Freight-forwarding services look like the answer to this problem, but are they everything they're cracked up to be?

 We look at how it works, what the costs are and compare popular freight-forwarding companies such as Shipito, US to Oz and more.

 What are freight forwarding services?

 Freight forwarding services let consumers shop from US stores that don't ship to Australia.